-- 5.45 Figure 16 shows the frequency of bus services within the Borough.
-Since the introduction of the Bus Rapid Transit there has been a significant shift in the way that the bus network in Gosport operates. - 5.46 The frequency of buses servicing areas of the Borough is one of the elements that are used to indicate those areas of the Borough with best access to services, which potentially could be most suitable for higher densities of development.
+- 5.48 Figure 18 (next page) shows the frequency of bus services within the Borough as of December 2021.
+Last year's figure at March 2020 is also included to enable comparison.
+Since the introduction of the Bus Rapid Transit there has been a significant shift in the way that the bus network in Gosport operates.
+As of December 2021, changes to the bus timetables have seen a significant reduction in the average number of buses per hour.
+Some of this reduced service is expected to be due to the impact of the COVID-19 pandemic on bus use.
+In addition, there has been changes to routes E1 and E2 due to the expansion of the Bus Rapid Transit. - 5.49 The frequency of buses servicing areas of the Borough is one of the elements that are used to indicate those areas of the Borough with best access to services, which potentially could be most suitable for higher densities of development.

-Figure 16: Frequency of Bus Services
+Figure 18: Frequency of Bus Services